Bi-Lipschitz quasiconformal extensions: An explicit representation of the Ahlfors--Weill extension

 \end{theorem}

-In the original proof by Ahlfors and Weill \cite{AhW} (see \cite[Section VI.C]{Ah}), the above quasiconformal extension $G$ on $\mathbb H$ was given in terms of the linearly independent solutions $\eta_1,\eta_2$ of the ordinary differential equation $\eta''=-\eta S_g/2$, and its complex dilatation was computed explicitly.
-By using the theory of Loewner chains, the function $G$ itself also can be represented explicitly by
+In the original proof by Ahlfors and Weill \cite{AhW} (see \cite[Section VI.C]{Ah}), the above quasiconformal extension was expressed in terms of the linearly independent solutions $\eta_1$ and $\eta_2$ of the ordinary differential equation $\eta''=-\eta S_g/2$, and its complex dilatation was computed explicitly.
+In the case of $\mathbb D$, this quasiconformal extension itself is represented explicitly in Chuaqui and Osgood \cite[p.666]{CO}.
+Then, applying the Cayley transformation $\mathbb H \to \mathbb D$, we obtain the formula for $G$ on $\mathbb H$: